Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 The Parasocial Spectrum runs from complete stranger to active threat with every type of audience relationship somewhere in between.

 On the left side are the relationships you're building on purpose.
-Stranger, Aware, Lurker, Audience, Engaged Fan, True Fan.
+You invited them in and you're curating their customer journey intentionally.
+Stranger, Aware, Audience, Engaged, True Fan.
 This is where the vast majority of your audience lives and it's where they'll stay.

 On the right side, the relationships that have crossed The Line.
 Troll, Doxxer, Creep, Stalker.
 A small number of people, but the ones that matter for your safety.